Trees in Coalgebra from Generalized Reachability: Generalized Reachability

 \subsection{Universal Property}

 The universal property of reachability captures that it is not possible to \textqt{omit} states.
-The omission of states is formally encoded by a coalgebra morphism from a class $\M$: \begin{definition} Fix a functor $F\colon \C\to \C$ and a class $\M$ of morphisms in $\C$. \begin{enumerate} \item A \emph{pointed $\M$-subcoalgebra} of a pointed coalgebra $(C,c,i_C)$ is a pointed homomorphism $h\colon (T,t,i_T)\to (C,c,i_C)$ with $h\in \M$.
-We simply speak of \emph{subcoalgebras} if $\M$ is clear from the context (even if $\M$ is not assumed to be a class of monomorphisms). \item The coalgebra $(C,c,i_C)$ is called \emph{$\M$-reachable} if every pointed $\liftfactsys{\M}{F}$-morphism to $(C,c,i_C)$ is a split epimorphism of coalgebras (i.e.\ the splitting is also a pointed homomorphism). \end{enumerate} \end{definition} Note that the term \emph{subcoalgebra} needs to be understood abstractly because it is parametric in the class $\M$ which may contain morphisms that are not monic.
-Still, we stick to the term \emph{subcoalgebra} because it conveys the right intuition if $\M\subseteq \Mono$ is assumed.
-Under this assumption, we recover the usual definition of reachability: \begin{lemma} If $\M\subseteq \Mono$, then a coalgebra is reachable iff every pointed $\liftfactsys{\M}{F}$-morphism to $(C,c,i_C)$ is an isomorphism. \end{lemma} \begin{proofappendix}{lemMonoReachable} The \textqt{if}-direction is trivial: given $h\colon (S,s,i_S)\monoto (C,c,i_C)$ with $h\in \M$, we have that $h$ is an isomorphism by assumption.
-In particular, it is a split epimorphism, showing that $C$ is reachable.
-For the \textqt{only if}-direction, let $(C,c,i_C)$ be reachable and consider $h\colon (S,s,i_S)\monoto (C,c,i_C)$ with $h\in \M$.
-By reachability, $h$ is a split epimorphism, and $h$ is also a monomorphism by $\M\subseteq \Mono$.
-This implies that $h$ is an isomorphism. \bknote{} \end{proofappendix} \begin{example} For $\Bag$-coalgebras and $\M=\Mono$, a pointed directed multigraph is reachable as a coalgebra $(V,c,v_0)$ iff for every vertex $u\in V$, there is some path from $v_0$ to $u$, that is, iff $\Path(v_0,u)\neq \emptyset$ for all $u\in V$. \bknote{} \end{example} \begin{example} For $\M=\Mono$, a partial deterministic automaton $\fpair{o,\delta}\colon C\to 2\times (C+\set{\bot})^A$ considered as a coalgebra with a point $q_0\colon 1\to C$ is reachable iff for each state $q\in C$, there is an input word $w\in A^*$ such that $\delta^*(q_0)(w) = \inl(q)$. \bknote{} \end{example}
+The omission of states is formally encoded by a coalgebra morphism from a class $\M$: \begin{defi} Fix a functor $F\colon \C\to \C$ and a class~$\M$ of morphisms in~$\C$. \begin{enumerate} \item A \emph{pointed $\M$-subcoalgebra} of a pointed coalgebra~$(C,c,i_C)$ is an $\liftfactsys{\M}{F}$-morphism $(T,t,i_T)\to (C,c,i_C)$.
+We simply speak of \emph{subcoalgebras} if $\M$ is clear from the context (even if $\M$ is not assumed to be a class of monomorphisms). \item A coalgebra~$(C,c,i_C)$ is called \emph{($\M$-)reachable} if each pointed $\M$-subcoalgebra of~$(C,c,i_C)$ is a split epimorphism of coalgebras (\ie the splitting is also a pointed homomorphism). \end{enumerate} \end{defi} Note that the term `subcoalgebra' needs to be understood abstractly because it is parametric in the class~$\M$, which may contain morphisms that are not monic.
+Still, we stick to this terminology because it conveys the right intuition if $\M\subseteq \Mono$ is assumed.
+Under this latter assumption, we recover the usual definition of reachability~\cite{AMMS03}: \begin{lem} If $\M\subseteq \Mono$, then a pointed $F$-coalgebra is reachable (\cref{defReachable}) iff every one of its pointed subcoalgebras is an isomorphism. \end{lem} \begin{proof} Special case of \cref{lemMonoMinimal} applied to~$\C := \Coalg[I](F)$ and~$\M := \liftfactsys{\M}{F}$.
+Note that $\liftfactsys{\M}{F}$-split-minimality in~$\Coalg[I](F)$ coincides with $\M$-reachability, $\liftfactsys{\M}{F}$-iso-minimality in~$\Coalg[I](F)$ coincides with the condition on the right hand side, and if $\M \subseteq \Mono$ in~$\C$, then $\liftfactsys{\M}{F} \subseteq \Mono$ in~$\Coalg[I](F)$. \end{proof} \begin{exa} For $\M = \Mono$, a directed graph viewed as a $\Pow$-coalgebra is reachable iff it is reachable in the usual graph-theoretic sense~\cite[Ex.~2.7(1)]{wmkd20reachability}.
+Similarly, a pointed directed multigraph is $\Mono$-reachable as a coalgebra~$(V,c,v_0)$ iff for every vertex~$u\in V$, there is some path from~$v_0$ to~$u$, that is, iff $\Path(v_0,u)\neq \emptyset$ for all~$u\in V$. \end{exa} \begin{exa} For $\M=\Mono$, a partial deterministic automaton $\fpair{o,\delta}\colon C\to 2\times (C+\set{\bot})^A$, considered as an $\FAut{A}$-coalgebra (\itemref{ex:coalgebras}{ex:pdfa}) and equipped with a point $q_0\colon 1\to C$, is reachable iff for each state $q\in C$, there is an input word $w\in A^*$ such that $\delta^*(q_0)(w) = \inl(q)$. \end{exa}